 The goal of SEO is to establish your brand identity, manage your business reputation, and receive new customer leads online.
 All of this is a byproduct of ranking high in Google search result pages for searches relevant to your practice areas.

-They are two main topics to SEO:
+They are two main topics for SEO:

 is all the effort anywhere else other than your website with the intent to rank your website higher in Google search engine result pages.